LaunchCodeEducation/lchs/src/chapters/databases/db-tips.rst

       cursor.execute("DROP TABLE authors")
       sql_query = "CREATE TABLE authors..."

 #.
-After the loop, write another SQL query that removes one rom from the middle
+After the loop, write another SQL query that removes one row from the middle
    of the ``authors`` table.
 View the table again.
 Notice that there is now a gap in the primary key values.